Waves are influenced by wind, tides, and swell, and while the ocean floor also plays a role, it’s minor at best.

 And because shallower water creates slower waves, they bend or “refract” toward that shallow water.

-This is wave refraction, and it means that the shape of the waves above the surface can be heavily dependent on the topography before the surface.
+This is wave refraction, and it means that the shape of the waves above the surface can be heavily dependent on the topography below the surface.

 The unique bathymetry of different surf spots creates equally unique breaking waves.

-At Nazare, for instance, the waves are pushed into an A-frame, sending immense wave energy upwards to create monster wave crests and produce some of the sport’s biggest ever surfs.
+At Nazare, for instance, the waves are pushed into an A-frame, sending immense wave energy upwards to create monster wave crests and produce some of the biggest surf on the planet.

-You can find two examples of wave refraction in California at 1) The Wedge in Newport Beach and 2) at South Ocean beach in San Francisco.
+You can find two examples of ocean wave refraction in California at 1) The Wedge in Newport Beach and 2) at South Ocean Beach in San Francisco.

 The Wedge In Newport Beach, California